Company Reg. No. 23002/059/060

 • A wide range of comfortable accommodation options

-• Rich cultural experiences that continue uninterrupted
+• Strong cultural experiences that continue uninterrupted

 In truth, many visitors wouldn’t even notice a political transition taking place.